The-Devoyage/mailer-connect/README.md

 # Mailer Connect

-This package is used to create an easy connection to the server running the `@the-devoyage/graphql-mailer` package.
+This package is used to send webhooks for automated emails!
+Can be used with a custom service or a server running the `@the-devoyage/graphql-mailer` service.

 ## Install